 How Does the Future Look for Apple?

-Apple is having a great run in 2021, but the company has been a long-term success story as well.
+All things considered — inflation and a bear market, to name two — Apple is having a good run so far in 2022, but the company has been a long-term success story as well.
 With a rabidly loyal consumer base and a wildly popular product line, Apple’s business model seems poised for further growth in the future.

 The consensus rating from 32 of 38 analysts covering Apple stock is “buy” or “strong buy,” with the rest rating Apple a “hold.”
-The a composite price target is $169.06, according to Yahoo!
-Finance.
-If the company continues to post record revenues and profits and avoids a major misstep with its product line, its success seems likely to continue.
+The composite price target is $179.92, according to Yahoo Finance.
+If the company continues to post record revenues and avoids a major misstep with its product line, its success seems likely to continue.